-Course cost of \$480 and is invoiced in Term 1 fees.
-This covers partnership training fees \$365, First Aid \$55, Training uniform \$35, and \$25 consumables.
+Course cost of \$500 and is invoiced in Term 1 fees.
+This covers partnership training fees \$365, First Aid \$55, Training uniform \$35, \$45 consumables and excursions.

-To attain the Certificate III Fitness, 16 units of competency (9 core and 7 electives) must be completed.
+To attain the Certificate III Fitness, 15 units of competency (11 core and 4 electives) must be completed.
+A list of the Units of Competency covered are available from the VET Coordinator or HPE Teaching and Learning Coordinator.